 Welcome to #PumpkinWeek 2018 hosted by Love and Confections and A Kitchen Hoor’s Adventures!

 This year is even bigger and better than ever with a giveaway!
 Thirty nine bloggers from around the country are showcasing their best pumpkin dishes.
 Get ready for Fall with over 130 pumpkin recipes throughout the week including cocktails, main courses, pizzas, pastas, pastries, breads, muffins, and plenty of desserts!
 Our PumpkinWeek Sponsors are helping us give away some great prizes.
 Thank you so much, Sponsors, for your generosity.
-We have an incredible giveaway below and we’d love if you would take a moment to read about it and what you can win!

 Here are today’s #PumpkinWeek recipes: